Working Holiday Visa

 Step 1: Prepare to Apply

-Check if there are any caps or limits on the WHV allotment for the year.
+Contact a migration agent and check if there are any caps or limits on the WHV allotment for the year.

 Immigration imposes annual limits for the number of First Year Working Holiday Visas available to certain countries each year.
 Once the limit is reached, no more WHV will be issued for that year.
 The limits reset every 1 July.
 You can check the status of the WHV caps here:

-• Subclass 462
+- Subclass 462

-• Subclass 417: there are currently no annual caps for the Subclass 417 WHV
+- Subclass 417 (there are currently no annual caps for the Subclass 417 WHV)

-If the cap has been reached for your country, you may still be able to live, work and study in Australia on a Student Visa
+If the cap has been reached for your country, you may still be able to live, work and study in Australia on a Student Visa.

 Arrange Your Health Exams

-• If you are unsure whether or not you will need to undertake a medical examination, you can simply wait for Immigration to request it.
+- If you are unsure whether or not you will need to undertake a medical examination, you can simply wait for Immigration to request it.

 Get Assistance with Your Application